 Wondering how to give your cat a bath?
 Bathing a cat can be a tough process but we have 8 tips to help you give the perfect cat bath.

-How (and When) to Give a Cat a Bath
+How and When to Give a Cat a Bath

 One of the best things about cats?
 They’re good at keeping themselves clean.
 Every once in a while, though, your cat may get into a messy situation that requires a little extra help.
-Follow our guide to learn how (and when) to give a cat a bath.

 Most cats don’t require regular bathing-with the exception of hairless breeds like the Sphynx, who don’t have enough fur to absorb their skin’s natural oils.
 But even cats with standard fur coats may need a bath now and then.
 Here are a few examples of when to give a cat a bath: